Plombo/vcromclaim/README.md

 * [blastar](http://www.yaronet.com/topics/185388-ngfx-neogeoneogeocd-graphicseditor) - author of NGFX,
   a very good Neo Geo graphics editor that was useful in creating the open SFIX substitute.
 * [ZOINKITY](https://pastebin.com/hcRjjTWg) - author of N64.py, containing the cart CRC code
+* [MAME](https://www.mamedev.org/) - the source code was very useful in extracting arcade and Neo Geo roms